 I am not from that school.
-Holidays are about letting go and giving yourself permission to go wild when you are travelling.
+Holidays are about letting go and giving yourself permission to go wild when you are traveling.
 Life is to be lived and enjoyed.
 There are fries, gelato, pastries, cocktails, pizzas and steaks to be enjoyed.
 And being a chef, I wouldn’t have it any other way!!!!!

 But when I got back I knew I had some serious work to do.
 It would have been impossible not to have added some cushioning so now the hard part would begin.
 It’s been 10 days since my return and it hasn’t been easy but the plan I am following is working and I still have a week to go

 HERE ARE SOME OF THE KEY POINTS TO REMEMBER

 - It won’t happen overnight: don’t expect miracles.
 It takes you as long to take off the weight as it did to put it on

 - Get back into the kitchen & COOK IT OFF: My # 1 rule still applies….
 Control what you put in your food and body.
 The weight will come off.